-Matterhorn Peak Climb Trail is a loop trail located near Bridgeport, California that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until September.
+Matterhorn Peak is a 12.2 mile moderately trafficked out and back trail located near Bridgeport, California that features a lake and is rated as difficult.
+The trail is primarily used for hiking and is best used from June until September.
+Dogs are also able to use this trail but must be kept on leash.

 California Travel and Tourism Commision, P.O.
 Box 1499 , Sacramento, CA, 95812-1499, Phone: 800-862-2543